Admin glossary

 Encryption protects data in transit from eavesdropping.

 Authentication can happen at different layers.
 In TLS, it usually means the client verifies the identity of the server.
-At the application layer, it means a user or client proves its identity to obtain a session or token.
+At the application layer, it means a user or client proves its identity to obtain an authentication token.

 In a typical HTTPS/TLS connection: